gregid/standard-resource/docs/lists/sorted-lists.md

 # Sorted Lists

-Sometimes, you may need a list to be sorted in a particular way.
-To do this, sort the list manually outside of the store, and then use `store.update` to replace the existing list with the new list.
+To keep a list sorted, you must manually sort the list outside of the store and then use `store.update` to replace the existing list with the new, sorted version of the list.

 ```js
 // To keep a list in order, sort it outside of the store before calling